telerik/kendo-angular-universal-demo/README.md

 ## Using Kendo UI with Universal Rendering

 For this tutorial we will use the [angular-universal-starter](https://github.com/angular/universal-starter) seed.
 You can find a project that includes a Kendo UI Grid and Tabstrip [here](https://github.com/telerik/kendo-angular-universal-demo/tree/master/src).
+Note that some of the Kendo UI components depend ot the `DOM` for resizing, an might not work as expected in a server rendered page.

 To run the project, clone the repo, run `npm install` to install dependencies, and run `npm start` to fire up the server.